 This is a backup (DC powered) sump pump system that can work in conjunction to a regular (AC powered) sump pump system.

 There are also sump pumps that exist that use no power but operate by the pressure of the public water system.
-A water supply pipe is connected to this type of pump and when the water level in the sump pit rises, suction is provided by the pressure of the water supply pipe to draw sump water out and discharge it from the building.
-Of course, this type of system will not work in a home on a well.
+A supply pipe is connected to this type of pump and when the water level in the sump pit rises, suction is provided by the pressure of the water supply pipe to draw sump water out and discharge it from the building.
+Of course, this will not work in a home on a well.

 Some of the basic things that every home owner should do to help prevent water in their basement or crawl space includes ensuring proper exterior grading away from the home's foundation, ensuring that gutters and downspouts are clean of debris, ensuring that the downspouts and sump pump pipes discharge at least 4' from the home's foundation, and installing covers on any basement window wells.